Arsyrahmatullah/Arsyrahmatullah/README.md

 # Hi, I'm Arsy! 👋

-I'm a Geophysical Engineer fresh from ITB (2024) who got hooked on CCS monitoring after spending my thesis simulating CO₂ injection in Central Sulawesi and somehow that rabbit hole led me to Python, rock physics, and building things from scratch.
+I'm a Geophysical Engineer fresh from Institut Teknologi Bandung (2025) who got hooked on CCS monitoring after spending my thesis simulating CO₂ injection in Central Sulawesi and somehow that rabbit hole led me to Python, rock physics, and building things from scratch.